-Since divers can only safely stay underwater for short periods of time, these bezels serve as reliable stop watches that require no digital components.
-They track the time along the rim of the watch’s face and tick off the established time, usually in 30 second increments.
+Since divers can only safely stay underwater for short periods of time, these bezels serve as reliable stopwatches that require no digital components.
+They track the time along the rim of the watch’s face and tick off the established time, usually in 30-second increments.
 These bezels are always unidirectional to reduce the risk of them accidentally being adjusted.
 Many diving watches also come with luminescent faces and larger number markings to make them easier to read while underwater.
 Both the Citizen OCTAVIA and the Orient Ray II constitute affordable automatic watches suitable for diving.

 What is a Field Watch?

 There’s a number of reasons to buy an automatic watch.
-They’re much less likely to break than quartz battery watches, and when they do break, repairs are both cheaper and easier.
+They’re much less likely to break than quartz battery watches, and when they do break, repairs are both cheaper and more straightforward.
 And while they have a reputation for being more expensive than their counterparts, there are a number of automatic watches under 200 dollars that are incredibly durable and reliable.

-A good automatic watch is both a status symbol and a legacy that can be passed down generations.
+A good automatic watch is both a status symbol and a legacy that can be passed down for generations.
 But that reputation means that many watches justify their pricing on the cultural cache of their manufacturer rather than on the quality of their craftsmanship.
 Fortunately, our list takes a holistic approach to evaluating watches, and you can count on any of the listed automatic watches to suit your needs admirably.If you liked our article on automatic watches, please share and comment below what your favorite product is.